Database Connector Configuration for DSR Discovery Pipelines

 yield dict(zip(col_names, row))

-The fetchmany batch size aligns with memory budgets, preventing OOM conditions during high-volume DSR sweeps.
-Async execution ensures the connector remains responsive to health checks and cancellation signals.
+The fetchmany batch size aligns with memory budgets, preventing out-of-memory conditions during high-volume DSR sweeps, and async execution keeps the connector responsive to health checks and cancellation signals should a request be withdrawn mid-flight.

-Validation failures route to a dedicated error categorization queue.
-This prevents malformed records from corrupting compliance reports.
-Track rejection rates against SLA thresholds and maintain immutable audit logs for regulatory review.
+Validation failures route to a dedicated error-categorization queue so that malformed records never contaminate compliance reports.
+Track rejection rates against SLA thresholds and maintain append-only audit logs for regulatory review under GDPR Art.
+5(2) accountability.

 Retry logic must be idempotent and bounded.
-Exponential backoff with jitter is applied to transient network failures, while permanent schema violations trigger immediate dead-letter routing.
+Apply exponential backoff with jitter to transient network failures, while permanent schema violations trigger immediate dead-letter routing.
 Unified retry patterns across database and API connectors are documented in SaaS API Sync Strategies, ensuring consistent failure handling regardless of the underlying transport.

 Compliance hooks are embedded directly into the connector lifecycle: